Back to home

 Step 4: Test Special Features – Many of the special features can been seen by looking through your hand magnifier.
 One of the rocks will float in water so ask your parents for a small bowl with some water for your test.
 Sometimes, the special features are needed to identify your igneous rock, other times, the special features are simply fun to see.

-Follow these steps for each of your igneous rock samples until you have looked at them all.
-Once you know the name of your rocks, you can read about the uses of the rocks and where in the world they can be found on your identification cards in the kit.
+Follow these steps for each of your igneous rock samples until you identify them all.
 If you need help, grab an adult and give us a call!

 CONGRATULATIONS!